conmaol/maglocunus/d/data_models.md

     }
 ```

-The first stage in tabularisation involves identifying any many-to-many relations in the data model and turning them into two one-to-many relations with an intervening ‘join’ entity type.
+The first stage in materialisation involves:
+1. identifying any *many-to-many* relations in the data model, and then
+2. turning each one into two *one-to-many* relations with an intervening ‘join’ entity type.

-The data model here contains one many-to-many relation – the ‘takes’ relation between courses and students.
+Note that the data model above contains the one many-to-many relation – the ‘takes’ relation between courses and students.
 Remember that one student can take multiple courses and one course can be taken by multiple students.

-In order to eliminate this many-to-many relation, a new entity type called ‘COURSExSTUDENT’ is introduced into the data model, with many-to-one relations to both COURSE and STUDENT:
+In order to eliminate this many-to-many relation, a new entity type called ‘TAKES’ is introduced into the data model, with one-to-many relations from both COURSE and STUDENT:

 ```mermaid
 erDiagram